Alimentary Pharmacology & Therapeutics

 Online ISSN: 1365-2036

 Alimentary Pharmacology & Therapeutics (AP&T)is an international journal of gastroenterology and hepatology.
 The journal accepts original papers and systematic reviews concerned with clinical gastroenterology, hepatology and endoscopy.
 AP&T is particularly interested in therapies and diagnostics, including all aspects of translation from bench to bedside: identification of novel therapeutic targets, epidemiology, clinical trials, drug safety and meta-analyses.
 Descriptions of adverse effects (but not case reports) and pharmacoepidemiological and toxicological aspects will also be considered.
 AP&T publishes only studies performed in human subjects.
 Letters to the Editor and Invited Commentaries are restricted to the discussion of papers already published in the journal, with a maximum of 300 words, one table or figure and up to ten references.
-AP&T recommends authors to consider submission of their case report to Clinical Case Reports, please go to www.clinicalcasesjournal.com.
+AP&T recommends authors to consider submission of their case reports to the open access journal Clinical Case Reports; for more information please go to www.clinicalcasesjournal.com.

 What constitutes a Systematic Review / Review Article / Meta-analysis?